Prompt-based Adaptation in Large-scale Vision Models: A Survey: Foundational Computer Vision Tasks

 \subsection{Multi-modal Tasks}

 Prompting is a cornerstone of interaction with multi-modal models, most notably with vision--language models (VLMs) such as CLIP~\citep{radford2021learning}.
 Early and foundational work largely explored \emph{text prompts} (often called ``prompt engineering'') for recognition and retrieval.
 For example, \textit{CoOp} learns continuous context vectors as class prompts on the text branch to improve few-shot classification~\citep{zhou2022learning}; \textit{CoCoOp} makes the learned text prompt conditional on the input image to generalize better across domains~\citep{zhou2022conditional}; and \textit{MaPLe} jointly learns prompts on both the text and image branches for stronger cross-modal alignment~\citep{khattak2023maple}.
 Beyond prompt embeddings, other techniques have been explored: \textit{CLIP-Adapter} adds a lightweight residual adapter to better fuse visual features with the text classifier~\citep{gao2024clip}, while \textit{Tip-Adapter} uses cached features to build a classifier from class prototypes, avoiding full fine-tuning~\citep{zhang2022tip}.
-Similarly, open-vocabulary detection and segmentation use text queries as prompts (\eg, \textit{GLIP}~\citep{li2022grounded}, \textit{OWL-ViT}~\citep{minderer2022simple}), and generative models are steered via textual prompts or learned text tokens (\eg, textual inversion for diffusion models~\citep{gal2023image}).
+Similarly, open-vocabulary detection and segmentation use text queries as prompts (\eg, \textit{GLIP}~\citep{li2022grounded}), and generative models are steered via textual prompts or learned text tokens (\eg, textual inversion for diffusion models~\citep{gal2023image}).
+Expanding on the core PA philosophy of adapting the input guidance rather than the model architecture, recent works utilize Multimodal LLMs as scalable ``AI-Experts'' to steer generative models for specialized tasks. \cite{wang2025doctor} exemplifies this by leveraging automated clinical feedback to optimize diffusion models via Direct Preference Optimization (DPO), effectively circumventing the bottleneck of human expert annotation.